PCWIC Conservation Maintenance Project

 Hickory Park Riparian Buffer Restoration (TreeVitalize)

-Thanks to around 30 volunteers, we were able to plant 350 native trees and shrubs along Swamp Creek in New Hanover Township's Hickory Park.
+Conservancy volunteers planted 350 native trees and shrubs along Swamp Creek in New Hanover Township's Hickory Park.
 The trees will help filter water in the floodplain, stabilize the stream banks to prevent erosion, and restore habitat for wildlife.
-Our trees are all doing very well, and we will continue to monitor their growth.
-Thank you to all the great volunteers, especially New Hanover’s Environmental Advisory Board members and Boy Scout Troop 30, for dedicating six hours of their Saturday to improve the health of Swamp Creek and the rest of our watershed downstream.

 D'Lauro Preserve Riparian Buffer Restoration (TreeVitalize)

-As part of this 2010 project, the Conservancy and volunteers planted trees and shrubs along an unnamed tributary of the Perkiomen.
-We worked with volunteers from the Merck to plant 30 trees and shrubs.
+The Conservancy and volunteers planted 30 native trees and shrubs along an unnamed tributary of the Perkiomen Creek.

 Lower Salford Township is Serious About Stormwater and Flood Control!

-LST Parks Department and PWC partnered again to replant a native riparian buffer of trees, shrubs and flowering perennials to filter contaminants, reduce flooding, and increase wildlife habitat along a lovely stretch of the West Branch Skippack Creek at Kulp & Yoder Roads in Harleysville.
-In 2008, we planted almost over 200 trees and shrubs, in fall 2009 we planted over 300 more!
+The Lower Salford Parks Departmenr partnered with the Conservancy to re-plant a native riparian buffer with trees, shrubs and perennials to filter contaminants, reduce flooding, and increase wildlife habitat along a stretch of the West Branch Skippack Creek at Kulp and Yoder Roads in Harleysville.

 Stream Restoration in Milford Township, Bucks County